-Project title: Improving imaging and Endoradiotherapy of nets by endocytic modulation of somatostatin receptors
+Project title: Improving imaging and Endoradiotherapy of NETs by endocytic modulation of somatostatin receptors

 Patrícia Ribeiro Pereira, PhD Washington University